Lace bodysuit, €490, Miniskirt, €430. Both Rave Review.

 1795 by Niklas Natt och Dag

-2021 is, thankfully, the year that we are given 1795, the last book in Niklas Natt och Dag’s hugely successful “Bellman Noir Trilogy”.
+2021 was thankfully the year that we were given 1795, the last book in Niklas Natt och Dag’s hugely successful “Bellman Noir Trilogy”.
 That’s right, the series is so good it has coined its own sub-genre of Scandi Noir, in honour of the captivating writing bearing similarities to the gruesome social commentary of Carl Michael Bellman (often referred to as Sweden’s very own Shakespeare).

 Set in the title year, the third book in the detective series shows late 18th century Stockholm at its most sordid, murderous and filthy - in other words, Natt och Dag includes all the good bits that the history books leave out.
 As the writer of exquisite language and at times repulsively heinous events, it’s no surprise that the owner of what is surely the most Scandi Noir surname ever - Natt och Dag means Night and Day in Swedish - excels at bringing the darkest of tales to light.